syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

  }
  {% endhighlight %}

- Run the application to render the following output.
+ Run the application with the above code to render the following output.

 ![](SfDataGrid_images/SfDataGridWithTopPadding.png)